According to the great film-maker

 carvings- some unique but many versions along a theme.

-Above was suspended a marvellous fleet of aircraft crafted from empty drink cans
+Above a doorway was suspended a marvellous fleet of aircraft crafted from empty drink cans.

 In Cienfuegos the Parque José Martí on the Plaza de Armas, with its marble statues of Marti is a refreshing place to wander.

 A few steps away inset into the pathways is the zero kilometre mark which marked the point from which the first 25 blocks of the city were measured.